 MIDDLE EAST FOREIGN LANGUAGE AND AREA STUDIES FELLOWSHIPS AT NEW YORK UNIVERSITY

 Foreign Language and Area Studies (FLAS) fellowships support graduate and undergraduate students who will study Arabic, Hebrew, Hindi, Persian, Turkish and Urdu as an integral part of an academic program focusing on the Middle East.
-The Hagop Kevorkian Center for Near Eastern Studies currently has a number of fellowships for Academic Year 2022-2023 and a limited number of fellowships for Summer 2022.
+The Hagop Kevorkian Center for Near Eastern Studies will award a number of fellowships for Academic Year 2023-2024.
+FLAS is now open and accepting applications, with a deadline of January 16, 2023.
+We will also be running a competition for a limited number of fellowships for Summer 2023.

 - Applicants who will achieve advanced level language proficiency before graduation

 - Applicants who plan to pursue careers in government and public service

 - Applicants studying the Less Commonly Taught Languages, as defined by the Department of Education (Arabic, Hebrew, Persian, Turkish and Urdu).

 - Summer FLAS fellowships cover the cost of full tuition (up to $5000) plus a stipend of $2,500.
 Summer language awards must be used to attend programs that meet language proficiency standards set by the U.S. Department of Education, and may take place domestically or overseas.

 - Incoming Students: